Vault consulting and hands-on support

 What is Vault?

-Vault is a centralized secrets management and encryption platform from HashiCorp used to control access to sensitive data such as API keys, database credentials, tokens, and certificates.
-Platform and DevOps teams use Vault to reduce credential sprawl and enforce consistent authentication and authorization across cloud environments, data platforms, and Kubernetes-based applications.
+Vault is a centralized secrets management and encryption platform used to control access to sensitive values such as API keys, database credentials, tokens, and certificates.
+It is commonly used by platform, security, and DevOps teams to reduce credential sprawl and enforce consistent authentication and authorization across cloud environments and Kubernetes-based applications.

-Vault is commonly deployed in high-availability configurations and integrated into CI/CD pipelines and runtime platforms so applications can retrieve secrets on demand rather than embedding them in code or configuration.
-It supports short-lived, dynamically generated credentials and detailed audit logs to improve governance and incident response.
+Vault is typically deployed in high-availability configurations and integrated into CI/CD pipelines and runtime platforms so applications retrieve secrets at runtime instead of storing them in code or configuration.
+It also supports short-lived credentials and audit logging to improve governance and incident response workflows.

 • Centralized secret storage with policy-based access control